 Buffering is encouraged between two or more properties of varying use intensities in order to inhibit visibility and/or to mitigate the transmission of noise from one property to another.
-Buffering can be accomplished by means of plant materials, WALLS, fencing, landforms, or a combination of these measures.
-BECAUSE EARTH BERMS ARE SO EFFECTIVE IN REDUCING SOUND AND LIMITING UNDESIRABLE VIEWS, It is suggested that berms be installed-THE INSTALLATION OF BERMS, in combination with evergreen AND deciduous trees and shrubs, IS REQUIRED TO OCCUR in areas between differing land uses.
+Buffering can be accomplished by means of plant materials, walls, fencing, landforms, or a combination of these measures.
+Because earth berms are so effective in reducing sound and limiting undesirable views, the installation of berms, in combination with evergreen and deciduous trees and shrubs, is generally required to occur between differing land uses.
 The maximum slope of berms shall not exceed 4:1 (25%).